 Ready-made prescription dive masks come in the range of 0.5 dioptre increments.
 So, if you use glasses with dioptre in .25 or .75 decimals, you will have to adjust with a little higher or lower power.
 Custom masks can be made accurately according to your power need.

 Further, due to refraction underwater, you might not need the same power as the glasses you use.
 You can get the power altered in custom-made dive masks, but ready-made ones don’t provide this option.
 You might go for a cheaper, ready-made option if you need it just for once.
-But custom-made prescription dive masks are preferred by regular divers.
+But custom-made masks are preferred by regular divers.

 Frameless Vs. Framed Prescription Dive Mask